lymhust/TAD16K_source/README.md

 * `test_basler.lua`:      test two methods using Basler industrial camera.
 * `test_imgs.lua`:        test two methods using images stored in one folder.
 * `test_webcamera.lua`:   test two methods using web camera.
-* `json2txt.lua`:         parse the json file provided by TAD16K and save it as txt format.
 * `detectnet.lua`:        parse the caffe model of DetectNet.
 * `ssd.lua`:              parse the caffe model of SSD.
 * `nms.lua`:              non maximum suppression.
+* `json2txt.lua`:         parse the json file provided by TAD16K and save it as txt format.
+* `data_statistics.lua`:  statistics of the four types of objects in TAD16K.

 **Examples:**
 ```lua